marcocaserta/regression/README.txt

 * LOGISTCS REGRESSION

-    1. A simple classification model for the Wiscounsin Breast Cancer dataset
+    1. A simple classification model for the Wisconsin Breast Cancer dataset

 The regression output in these files has been produced using Google Spreadsheets and an add-on called "XLMiner".
 To install XLMiner, open a